-Huttenlocher et al. track using the Hausdorff distance [165].
+Huttenlocher et al.track using the Hausdorff distance [167].
 The template, which consists of a set of edge points, is itself allowed to deform.
 Images are represented by edge points.
-They identify the instance of the latest template in the next frame by searching over translations $\theta$ of the template to obtain the smallest value of $H_k(\mathcal{T}(\theta) \circ P, Q)$ .
-They then translate the template to that location, and identify all edge points.
+They identify the instance of the latest template in the next frame by searching over translations θ of the template to obtain the smallest value of $H_k(\mathcal{T}(\theta) \circ P, Q)$.
+They then translate the template to that location, and identify all edge points that are within some distance of the current template's edge points.
 The resulting points form the template for the next frame.
 This process allows the template to deform to take into account, say, the deformation of the body as a person moves.
 Performance in heavily textured video must depend on the extent to which the edge detection process suppresses edges and the setting of this distance parameter (a large distance and lots of texture is likely to lead to catastrophe).